VIB-PSB/ksrates/README.md

 #### Installation

-1. Install either [Singularity](https://sylabs.io/guides/3.7/admin-guide/installation.html) (recommended, for more information click [here](https://ksrates.readthedocs.io/en/latest/installation.html#container-availability)) or [Docker](https://docs.docker.com/get-docker/).
+Install either [Singularity](https://sylabs.io/guides/3.7/admin-guide/installation.html) (recommended, but see [here](https://ksrates.readthedocs.io/en/latest/installation.html#container-availability)) or [Docker](https://docs.docker.com/get-docker/).
 This is needed to run the *ksrates* Singularity or Docker container which contain *ksrates* and all other required software dependencies, so nothing else needs to be installed.
 The *ksrates* Singularity or Docker container will be automatically downloaded simply when you execute a *ksrates* command on the publicly accessible container for the first time, and they will be stored and reused for any further command executions.

 <!--